Hereworth School

 Hereworth School is an independent school in Havelock North, New Zealand, which caters for boarding and day pupils.
 It was established in 1927 by the amalgamation of Heretaunga School (originally in Hastings) and Hurworth School (Wanganui).
 Until 2023 the school only admitted male pupils; the school now also admits female day pupils.

 The school is founded on five main "cornerstones", which are Academic, Cultural, Christian Dimension, Boarding Life and Sport.
-The school has its own chapel and chapel choir in which the whole school attends services four times a week.
+The school has its own chapel and chapel choir in which the whole school attends services two times a week.

 Founding

 Heretaunga School was founded in 1882 as a private boys' school in Hastings.
 In 1913, it moved to Havelock North.

 Hereworth School was founded in 1927 by H. E. Sturge, with the merger of Heretaunga School and Hurworth School.
 Sturge was the headmaster until his death in 1935.

 Hurworth School, previously known as Bathwick School (formally Wanganui Preparatory School), had been established in 1901 by William Edmund Atkinson (1860−1922), a member of a Unitarian family and a nephew of Sir Harry Atkinson.
 William Atkinson's wife Edith (née Watson) was a teacher and matron at the school.